manzyun/Setsuna/README.md

 Setsuna is volatile web service.

 Python3.5 product.
-Use Pyramid and Gunicorn.
+Use Flask and Gunicorn.
 Develop environment use pyvenv.

-* Version: 0.0.1
+* Version: 0.0.2

 ### How do I get set up? ###

 #### Summary of set up ####

-Before install Pyramid and Gunicorn.
+Before install Flask and Gunicorn.

 After line work in progress.